The Importance of Office Ergonomics

 Ergonomics in the Workplace

 As the owner of a business that requires employees to work in an office setting, safety should be a big concern.
 While you might not think of a brightly lit, modern office space as illness-inducing, outfitting it with furniture that’s not ergonomically designed could actually cause injuries to your loyal workforce.
-Learn what you need to know about ergonomically enhanced office chairs, desks, keyboards and more before you require an employee to spend 8 hours in that Upper West Side office space you’ve provided.
+Learn what you need to know about ergonomically enhanced office chairs, desks, keyboards and more before you require an employee to spend 8 hours in that Columbus Circle office space you’ve provided.

 Ergonomics is the science of efficiency.
 It deals with fitting the right person to the job and then providing the best environment for them to thrive.
 By investing in ergonomically designed office furniture for your shared office space, you can help lessen injuries from Carpal Tunnel Syndrome, tendinitis, trigger finger and more among office workers who regularly use a keyboard or sit in a chair for long periods of time.